DogeisCut/DogeisCut/README.md

 # About Me
 Howdy!
 I'm DogeisCut, sometimes called Doge, rarely called Cut.
 I'm a 19 year old furry artist, composer, programmer, animator, and gamedev who goes by he/they!
 When it comes to digital creativity, I'm a jack of all trades, and real emphasis on master of none.
 As I like to put it elsewhere, "uhh sometimes i do a little bit of everything all of the time and forget to post it"

 I code primarily in TS/JS and GDScript!
 Though I enjoy a wide variety of programming languages!
+Not everything I make is available in a publy repository unfortunetly!

 You may find me across many different repositories due to my ever creating nature, I may contribute to some, or create my own!
 # Stats